 Cognitive therapy in Highgate, North London

 Welcome to my website.
 I am a cognitive therapist with a private practice in Highgate, North London.
-I can help with a wide range of issues including depression, anxiety, stress, trauma, relationship and parenting difficulties, anger management, a lack of confidence or low-self esteem, substance abuse and addiction.
+I can help with a wide range of issues including stress, depression, anxiety, phobias, trauma and post-traumatic stress, relationship and parenting difficulties, anger management, panic attacks and agoraphobia, a lack of confidence or low-self esteem, substance abuse and eating disorders.
+I offer cognitive therapy for adults, older children and adolescents.

-Having spent many years training in different approaches to counselling and psychotherapy I decided to focus on cognitive therapy, because it is the most effective way to tackle many psychological problems.
-My aim is to help you feel better as quickly as possible - and cognitive therapy is proven to be the best way to achieve that.
+Having spent many years training in different approaches to counselling and psychotherapy I decided to focus on cognitive therapy, because it is widely recognised as the most effective way to tackle most psychological problems.
+My aim is both to help you feel better and to modify unhelpful ways of thinking and behaving so you can live a calmer, more satisfying and fulfilling life.
+Cognitive therapy is proven to be the best way to achieve that.

 Why cognitive therapy?